Positivstellens\"atze for polynomial matrices with universal quantifiers: Positivstellens atze for polynomial matrices with UQs and without the Archimedean condition

 \subsection{A Positivstellensatz on the nonnegative orthant}

 P{\'o}lya \cite{polya} proved that multiplying a positive homogeneous polynomial on the nonnegative orthant by some power of $\sum_{i=1}^n x_i$ yields a polynomial with nonnegative coefficients.
-A ``positive'' version of P\'olya's theorem was given by Powers and Reznick \cite{PR2001}.
+Powers and Reznick \cite{PR2001} gave a ''positive'' version of P\'olya's theorem.
 Dickinson and Povh \cite{DP2015} extended the result of P{\'o}lya \cite{polya} to provide a certificate for positive homogeneous polynomials on the intersection of the nonnegative orthant with a basic semialgebraic set.